 - Since mileage on these types of vehicles can range from 10,000 to 30,000 miles, this will be the primary factor that affects the price and reliability of the vehicle.

 - If you don’t need a new vehicle, you may find it advantageous to save money on a used-new van with high miles.

 Used-Used Condition Van Conversions

 Used-used wheelchair van conversions are the most affordable option on the market.
-These vans are comprised of both a used vehicle and a used conversion – which means used-used vans will often have the most wear and tear.
+These vans are used vehicles with a used conversion – which means used-used vans will often have the most wear and tear.

 - If you’re only planning to do occasional driving and short distances, a used-used vehicle might just be the perfect option for you.

-- Ask about Certified Pre-Owned (CPO) vans that can offer more protection in the event there needs to be any repairs to the wheelchair ramp or knelling system.
+- Ask your dealer or seller about Certified Pre-Owned (CPO) vans.
+These vehicles typically offer more protection in the event there need to be any repairs to the wheelchair ramp or kneeling system.

-Deciding Which Van Condition is Best for You
+Deciding Which Conversion Condition is Best for You

-Understanding the van conversion grading system is just one step towards finding your perfect van.
+Understanding the van conversion grading system is just one step toward finding your perfect wheelchair accessible van.
 Deciding which van condition is best for you depends on a number of factors, but the most important is budget.
 As you work down the ladder from new-new to used-new and eventually to used-used, prices decrease accordingly.

 Find your perfect Wheelchair Van